karolinajudzentyte/Women-in-STEM/content/events/casta-spes.md

 ---
-title: 'Week One: Casta Spes'
+title: 'Week One: Casta Spes Technologies'
 date: 2018-09-11 17:00:00 +0000
+draft: false
 ---

 To kick off our year, we invited Heriot-Watt alumni Selby Cary and his business partner Mike McDonald to speak about their foray into the world of entrepreneurship.
-They spoke to us about their company [Casta
-Spes Technologies](https://cstechnologies.co.uk/) and some of the lessons they learned in the first few years of their journey.
+They spoke to us about their company [Casta Spes Technologies](https://cstechnologies.co.uk/) and some of the lessons they learned in the first few years of their journey.
 Filled with anecdotes and stories it was refreshing to get a more personal